-1. The final grade must average an 85 or higher in Honors Algebra II or must average a 93 or higher in Algebra II.
-This average includes the final grades for both semesters.

-2. For sophomores taking both Honors Geometry and Honors Algebra II, the final grade must average 85 or higher in both courses.
-This average includes all four quarters as well the midterm and final grades for both semesters.
+- 1. The final grade must average 85 or higher in Honors Algebra II.
+This average includes all four quarters as well the midterm and final exams for both semesters. - 2.
+For sophomores taking both Honors Geometry and Honors Algebra II, the final grade must average 85 or higher in both courses.
+This average includes all four quarters as well the midterm and final exams for both semesters.